ef4/fast-sourcemap-concat/README.md

 the Closure Compiler.

-We can concatenate much faster than source-map because we are specifically optimized for just that case.
+We can concatenate much faster than source-map because we are specifically optimized for line-by-line concatenation.